The fourth and final method is to use the

 Application parameters are set using the

-In this case, the command line to launch Hudson does not specifiy any application parameters,
+In this case, the command line to launch JBoss requires some application parameters.

-In order to use the Wrapper, there is one more property which much be set.
+In order to use the Wrapper, one more property must be set.

 The Wrapper makes use of a native library to control interactions with the system.